Recognizability of morphisms: Recognizability and iterated morphisms

 A morphism $\sigma\colon A^*\to A^*$ is \emph{primitive} if there is an integer $n\ge 1$ such that every $b\in A$ appears in every $\sigma^n(a)$ for $a\in A$.

 A morphism $\sigma\colon A^*\to A^*$ is \emph{aperiodic} if $X(\sigma)$ does not contain periodic points.

 The following result is proved in \cite{BertheSteinerThuswaldnerYassawi2019} in the case of non-erasing morphisms.
-It is a generalization of Mosse's theorem asserting that every aperiodic primitive morphism $\sigma$ is recognizable on $X(\sigma)$.
+It is a generalization of Moss\'e's theorem asserting that every aperiodic primitive morphism $\sigma$ is recognizable on $X(\sigma)$.
 Our new proof holds for the general case of morphisms with erasable letters and relies on Theorem~\ref{theoremIndecomposable}.
-It also gives a proof of the original version of Mosse's theorem which is easier than the previous ones (see the comment after the proof).
+It also gives a proof of the original version of Moss\'e's theorem which is easier than the previous ones (see the comment after the proof).

-\begin{theorem} Every morphism $\sigma$ is recognizable on $X(\sigma)$ for aperiodic points. \end{theorem}
+\begin{theorem} Every morphism $\sigma\colon A^*\to A^*$ is recognizable on $X(\sigma)$ for aperiodic points. \end{theorem}

 \begin{proof} Let $\sigma\colon A^*\to A^*$ be a morphism.